igalic/blag/contents/articles/late-night-foss-thoughts/index.md

   to go looking for your jira, or IRC, or twitter

-i can't quite grasp the "why". why is the Github generation so uncomfortable with properly iand mailing lists? and how have we not been able to invent something to replace them?
+i can't quite grasp the "why". why is the Github generation so uncomfortable with properly using mailing lists? and how have we not been able to invent something to replace them?

 ---